jyellick/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

-# Bitcoin Does Not Solve Byzantine Generals
+# Bitcoin Does Not Provide Strong Consistency

 Recently [Emin Gun Sirer][Sirer2016] argued that Bitcoin provides strong consistency, not eventual consistency (as was argued by